chrisnoonan98675/site/xl-testview/how-to/detect-duplicate-imports.markdown

 ## Using a file timestamp

 If there is no run key available, you can look at the timestamp of the test results file.

-However, note that this is not the preferred method, because files are often transferred and copied to different servers and operating systems, which may affect the timestamp.
+However, this is not the preferred method, because files are often transferred and copied to different servers and operating systems, which may affect the timestamp.
 If the timestamp is in the file itself (instead of the timestamp from the file system), it is better to use the timestamp as a run key.

 To use the file timestamp: